arroyo/grutil/README.md

 ## Install

-Once you have [Go installed](https://golang.org/doc/install) on your target environment, to install cmsutil run
+Once you have [Go installed](https://golang.org/doc/install) on your target environment, simply run the following to install

 ```
-go get github.com/arroyo/cmsutil
+go get github.com/arroyo/grutil
 ```

 ## Config

-In your home directory create a folder called ".cmsutil" and put a text file called "config.yaml" in it.
+In your home directory create a folder called ".grutil" and put a text file called "config.yaml" in it.

 There is an example config file in the repo.